danchoys-d2f/ios-project-culture/Categories/ProjectStructure.md

 It is a good approach to treat the entire __Model__ group as a self-contained framework, that is imported from the UI layer.
 Sometimes it can even be extracted as a separate dynamic framework target to be used, for example, in both iOS and tvOS targets.

-Usually it is beneficial to add UI-related properties or helper methods to the model objects.
+Often it is beneficial to add UI-related properties or helper methods to the model objects.
 You shouldn't do it though by adding your properties directly to the model object.
 You shall declare an extension and put it into __Components/Extensions/__ group instead.
 Example:

 ```swift
 // User.swift